 Prozac sexual side effects are common in both genders.
 Unfortunately, a large part of those who take antidepressants complains about low libido, having erectile dysfunction, or experiencing difficulties with having an orgasm.
-Understanding how antidepressants work and how they affect your sex drive can help you deal with their unpleasant effects.
+Understanding how antidepressants work and how they affect sex drive can help a patient to deal with their unpleasant effects.

 Why Fluoxetine Can Affect Sex Drive

 Fluoxetine is the active ingredient in many antidepressants and it’s often used as another name for Prozac.
 This medication is part of a drug family called selective serotonin reuptake inhibitors, or SSRIs for short.
 Fluoxetine raises the levels of serotonin in the body by inhibiting the reuptake of serotonin.
 The high serotonin level determines the user to feel calm and less anxious.

 Unfortunately, in order to raise the serotonin levels, fluoxetine stimulates some receptors in the spinal cord.
 Prozac chemical structure ingredients stimulates the receptors in the spine, the hormonal signals that are normally produced in the lower body as a response to sex have a difficult time reaching the brain.
 This is how SSRIs antidepressants can lower the sex drive.

 Prozac can also influence the person’s body mass – dome individuals are likely to gain weight which affects libido and self-confidence.
 Fluoxetine and weight loss combination is also possible; however the side effects of such way to keep fit include the sex drive adverse reactions as well.